MatthewCragg/RAT-Masters-Project/README.md

 This application is created and written purely for academic use and is not meant for use in real world scenarios, and will be executed on isolated virtual systems.

+THIS PROJECT WAS SUPERSEDED BY THE FOLLOWING https://github.com/MatthewCragg/DLL-Injection